Jazz Piano Standards You Should Learn

 I Got Rhythm

 George Gershwin’s classic, often times called just “Rhythm Changes” has provided a vehicle for jazz musicians for over half a decade.
-This is an absolute must as far as tune learning.
-It’s called at jam sessions around the world on a nightly basis.
+This is an absolute must as far as learning.
+You can be sure it’s called at a jam session around the world on a nightly basis.

 Here’s a particularly swinging version of Hank Jones playing it.
 Such a great groove on the head!
 IMO there is better solos to transcribe then the ones he plays on this but the head is fantastic.